 The statute of limitations for product liability claims varies between states.
 All states have a limitation of at least one year, but some vary from two to up to four or five.
 In Pennsylvania, the statute of limitations is two years.

-For more information on product liability and to determine whether you have a claim for relief against a product manufacturer, contact our Philadelphia-area product liability lawyers at the Law Office of Jared S. Zafran for a free consultation.
+For more information on product liability and to determine whether you have a claim for relief against a product manufacturer, contact our Philadelphia-area product liability lawyers at The Law Office of Jared S. Zafran, LLC for a free consultation.